stcucufa/frownland/README.md

     Seq([
         Par([Receive(A), Receive(B)]),
         Send(O),
-        Delay(Infinity)
-    ]),
+    ]).dur(Infinity),
     Receive(R)
 ).repeat()
 ```

 Again, `choice()` here allows receiving the event R to reset the system (which keeps running forever thanks
 to the `repeat()` modifier).
+Setting the duration of the sequence that waits for A and B and then sends O
-The `Delay(Infinity)` ensures that after sending O, further A and B events
-are ignored until R is received.
-And requiring additional events before sending O is simply a matter of
+ensures that further A and B events are ignored until R is received.
+And requiring additional events before
-modifying the Par element, so this can turn into ABCRO with:
+sending O is simply a matter of modifying the Par element, so this can turn into ABCRO with:

 ```
 Par([Receive(A), Receive(B), Receive(C)])